 Many traditionally real-world services, such as shopping, transport, and even accommodation, are now significantly online.

 Similarly, it would be best if you had your Personal Training business angled toward an online market.

 Your marketing, sales, and delivery will do well online, and as an online PT, you open up so many options in terms of service offerings and revenue channels.

 The typical tasks you would conduct as an online fitness instructor include:

 - Assessment of new clients

 - Virtual coaching via live remote video interfaces (Teams, Zoom, Skype)

 - Telephonic or text-based consultation, follow-ups, and feedback sessions.

 Working online also allows you to manage your client profiles more efficiently, owing to the numerous client relationship management tools on offer or CRMs.

-Such tools allow you to catalog, customize and automate many of the tasks you would have to conduct with real-world clients.
+Such tools allow you to catalog, customize, and automate many tasks you would have to conduct with real-world clients.